OxSnosh/St8craft/frontend/packages/nextjs/public/gameplay_guide.md

 ## Taxes

 Taxes are available to be collected from your nation on a daily basis.
 A nation can go 20 days without collecting taxes.
-If a ruler waits more than 20 days to collect taxes then there is no additional collection benefit and any additional money will be lost.
+If a ruler waits more than 20 days to collect taxes then there is no additional collection benefit.

 Taxes will be the product of
 (citizens _ days since last collection _ income per citizen \* tax rate)